RatJuggler/developer-portfolio/README.md

 My developer portfolio website.
 The full version is deployed [here](https://jurassic-john.site) and in case of problem the static only version is available [here](https://ratjuggler.github.io/developer-portfolio/).

-Rather than copying a random template off the internet I'm trying to create something a bit different from scratch (or at least only adapting random bits off the internet that I can understand and modify, like all good projects do 😄).
+Rather than copying a random template off the internet I'm trying to create something a bit different from scratch.

 The idea is to build a number of different versions of the same site: